mantisbt-plugins/source-integration/SourceGitlab/README.md

  - URL field is not used by the plugin.
  - Gitlab config fields are:
   - hub_root: root url of the Gitlab webserver, required to access Web API
   - hub_repoid: id of the Gitlab project.
-Should be auto-filed if reponame is valid and readable for the user.
+Should be auto-filled if reponame is valid and readable for the user.
   - hub_reponame: full name of the project in the form "group-namespace/project-name"
   - hub_app_secret: the "Private token" of a user with at least a read access to the project.
   - master_branch: use '*' or a list of branches to track